 For a complete artist CV/Resume please download here.

 Ben Gorodetsky is a theatre maker, improviser, storyteller, producer, writer, and arts educator based in Brooklyn, NY.
 Originally from Vancouver, Canada, Ben began his improvised theatre work there in 2004 under the guidance of mentor Alistair Cook, and has since performed, directed, and taught improvisation in Toronto, Edmonton, Stratford, Vancouver, Montreal, LA, Austin, Detroit, Atlanta, NYC, Austria, Slovenia and the French island of Reunion (near Madagascar!).
 In 2010 Ben moved to Edmonton to pursue a BFA in Acting at the University of Alberta, where he also joined Rapid Fire Theatre.
 It was in Edmonton where Ben created his comedy duo Folk Lordz with Todd Houseman, and they've been delighting audiences with their mix of physical comedy and folk storytelling all over the world.
-Folk Lordz has also recently grown into an absurd, political, digital sketch series created with the support of the Canada Council for the Arts, out soon on YouTube.
+Folk Lordz has also recently grown into an absurd, political, digital sketch series created with the support of the Canada Council for the Arts, out now on YouTube.